Leaderide/CatchBotGo/README.md

 Some folders in this project are redundant, but I can't remember which ones, so I'll leave them in just to be on the safe side.

-Features:
+## Features
   * Automatically move PGSharp's Pokemon Radar to the corner so that Pokemon can be clicked.
   * Click on Pokemon.
   * Read Pokemon names during the catch cycle and catch Pokemon.
   * Find pokestops nearby and click on them, if further away, click randomly to walk. (buggy)
   * Checks if the Pokestop is used and exits the screen.
-* transfer Pokemon after catch.
+  * Transfer Pokemon after catch.